cshingle/EuropaDepths/README.md

 [*]Ruin Artifacts have stronger effects
-[*]Additional Unique clown diving mask with unique art and affects (Mother's Tangency) [*]Additional Coil Gun/Double Coil Gun Turrets that greatly increases turret fire rate and power usage [*]Small buff to stun weapons
+[*]Additional Unique clown diving mask with unique art and affects (Mother's Tangency) [*]Additional Coil Gun/Double Coil Gun Turrets that greatly increases turret fire rate and power usage [*]Added new Nuclar Laser Turret.
+Custom art is comming.
+[*]Small buff to stun weapons
 [*]Reverted the last vanilla nerf to the revolver.
 It was already the worst weapon in the game [*]Added Medic Helmet